jmbenolgmail/node-todo/README.md

 REQUIREMENTS: you need docker and docker-compose installed in your environment

+## Deploy node todo app with helm!

+If you want to deploy the node todo app on kubernetes:

+1. Clone the repository: `git clone https://github.com/jmbenol/node-todo`
+2. Move to directory: `cd node-todo/helm`
+4. Run: `helm install <name> -n <namespace> node-todo/ --create-namespace`

+REQUIREMENTS: you need helm (it has been tested with helm v3) and a kubernetes cluster

 ## Test node todo app!

 If you want to test the node todo app with cli tool: